Annapurna Circuit

 • Cross the formidable Thorong La pass

-• Dramatically changing scenery
+• Experience dramatically changing scenery

-• Time in Kathmandu and Pokhara
+• Spend time in Kathmandu and Pokhara

 Itinerary